me361/fundis_hub/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Features

+- Modernized fundi profile page UI with improved layout, avatar, and action buttons
+- WhatsApp button uses the official FontAwesome icon for a modern look
+- Specialization and reviews are clearly displayed on the profile page

+## Dependencies

+This project uses the following additional package:

+- [font_awesome_flutter](https://pub.dev/packages/font_awesome_flutter) (for modern WhatsApp and other icons)

+Run `flutter pub get` after cloning or updating to install all dependencies.